 - The scientific name of the species

 If your snake is heading somewhere cold, you could pack them with a heat pack.
-Depending on how much you pay, these can stay warm for several days, providing some warmth for your snake.
+Depending on how much you pay, these can stay warm for several days, providing some essential warmth for your snake.

 Considering that your snake will be traveling in the hold of a plane, this can make all the difference.
 When you pack it, don’t put your snake’s bag/tub directly against it as they could overheat.